ashwanth1109/ashwanth-ar/src/articles/Credo.md

 Having chosen my craft as a computer scientist and musician, it became a lot easier to stop myself from running the wrong race.
 The most important shift in perspective that I have had is the ability to pause every day and ask myself how am I spending my hours today.
 I visualize two buckets in my head, one for computer science and one for music.
 The way I see it, these buckets fill up at 10,000 hours and the goal is to try and fill up these two buckets as much as possible.

-Over a year of spending my time in activities that strengthen my familiarity with computer science and music, you get to a point where you start enjoying these habits.
-This was crucial to my philosophy.
-From forcing myself to spend time on these activities, I went to losing track of how much time I was spending on these activities.
-While this exercise has been incredibly helpful for me to focus, I've also run into some issues with the method.
-I have struggled with trying to find a balance between my buckets, getting a physical workout, socializing with friends and the daily drudgery of life-supporting activities (such as making your bed, laundry etc.) Oftentimes, I find it very easy to convince myself to put off a non bucketed activity for a bucketed activity because that's how I have identified my priorities.
-I am trying to experiment with a miscellaneous bucket to help accomplish necessary daily activities but I havent refined this theory yet.
+Putting in long hours was easy on some days and it wasn't easy on others.
+But I realized that as I strengthened these habits, my tolerance for the number of hours I could focus picked up radically.
+This was a crucial aspect to my philosophy.
+From forcing myself to spend time on these activities, I went to losing track of how much times I was spending on them.

+### We have a tendancy to underachieve in the short term and a tendancy to overachieve in the long term.

+Another interesting pattern I noticed while accumulating these hours was that I would always set harsh targets with the intention of pushing my limits.
+I almost always never met them.
+There were always days I felt demotivated about underachieving in comparison to what I believed was my potential.
+But at every stretch of the way when I look back at how far I've come in comparison to my previous version from two years ago, I see tremondous progress.
+And this is where I derive my motivation from.
+Whenever I've felt the imposter syndrome strike, I would take a moment to look back at projects I've worked on and pieces I've learnt.
+This self-appreciation and acknowledgement of my own efforts always gets me up and at it again.

 ## Defining success criteria - Where Cal Newport comes in